rodmhgl/static_storage_private/README.md

   - AppGW communicates to SA over an HTTPS-secured Private Endpoint connection
 - SA responds to AppGW and serves the requested item to the AppGW
   - SA has Static Website enabled
+  - SA is encrypted with a Customer-Managed Key (CMK)
+  - SA is configured to send diagnostics to POC LAW
   - SA serves content from special `$web` container
   - Storage account security considerations
     - Secure transfer is set to `required`